We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Inflammation causes redness, swelling, and heat.
 It happens after an injury and during many illnesses.

 The body uses inflammation to fight infection.
 When inflammation occurs, the body produces white blood cells as part of its defense mechanism.
 Inflammation also causes swelling, redness, and pain.

 Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues, such as arthritis.

 In 2006, a study published in Planta Medica showed a number of ways the boswellic acid in frankincense might fight inflammation.

 The authors noted that Boswellic acid inhibits 5-lipoxygenase, and it might also target free radicals and cytokines.
 All of these play a role in inflammation.

 The role of frankincense in reducing inflammation could have important implications for cancer treatment.
-A number of studies have linked inflammation to cancer.
+A number of

 Frankincense and cancer cells